Ball Python Genetics: Morph Combinations To Be Cautious Of

 Ball Python Genetics – Bug Eyes:

 This is a term that is used to describe a ball python that is born with larger than normal eyes.
-This is seen mainly when crossing certain phenotypes (see chart)
+Extreme cases can be seen mainly when crossing certain phenotypes (see chart), however, some ball pythons are simply born with slightly larger eyes when compared to the conformational standard.

 Ball Python Genetics – Small Eyes:

 This is a term that is used to describe a ball python whose eyes are smaller than normal.
-This is seen mainly when crossing certain phenotypes (see chart)
+Extreme cases can be seen mainly when crossing certain phenotypes (see chart), however, some ball pythons are simply born with slightly smaller eyes when compared to the conformational standard.

 Ball Python Genetics – Sex Ratio: